 Finally, fabric frisbees

 Fabric frisbees are a popular option for puppies and smaller dogs for whom heavier and firmer flying toys present a challenge or safety issue.
-That said, it’s my experience that synthetic fabric type flying dog toys like the Chuck-It Flying Squirrel tend not to last long and can present a safety hazard in themselves.
+That said, it’s my experience that synthetic fabric type flying dog toys like the Chuck-It Flying Squirrel (View Price on Amazon) tend not to last long and can present a safety hazard in themselves.

 Simple friction and general wear and tear mean that the outer fabric cover of these toys will quickly split, and any kind of tug of war game between dogs (or dog and human) can result in the cover and foam interior separating.
 Puppies are liable to shred and eat parts of these toys, and fabric flying toys made with synthetic fibers and plastic components also get pretty gross with slobber and dirt after just one park session.
 Unlike the Eco-Fetcher, most of these toys can’t easily be thrown in the wash.

 So, after just a few fun outings, you’ll probably just be left with some slimy brightly colored synthetic fiber strands, some torn foam, and a broken toy destined for landfill.
 If you’d prefer a fabric frisbee for the sake of safety and weight, look for one made with hemp.
-Honest Pet Products used to sell the excellent Eco-Fetcher, but they seem to have gone out of business.
-Hemp frisbees will biodegrade naturally once you’re done with them, making them very eco-friendly.
+Honest Pet Products make the excellent Eco-Fetcher from hemp and wool, which will biodegrade naturally once you’re done with them, making them very eco-friendly.

 If you’re going for durability, the Monster K9 frisbee is a decent option, as is the Kong Extreme Flyer, although I’d also look at the Aerobie if you and your dog are serious about frisbee time and value longevity and performance over immediate eco-credentials.